Other / mixed grade configuration · Statesboro, GA

 How many students attend Julia P. Bryant Elementary School?

 Julia P. Bryant Elementary School has 712 students enrolled.
-It is a other school in Statesboro, GA.
+It is a public school in Statesboro, GA.

 What is the student-teacher ratio at Julia P. Bryant Elementary School?